Code-Institute-Submissions/dog-friendly-trails/README.md

     - This site will assist users by building up a large selection of suitable dog friendly trails for them to pick from which can be filtered.
 (Note: this is planned functionality and not yet available)
 - Users need to be able to interact with each other and discuss experiences on hikes.
     - This site will assist them in that regard by providing a safe and moderated forum.
 (Note: this is planned functionality and not yet available)
+- Users need to be able to trust the information given to them.
+    - Because this site allows users to subscribe and populate the trails data themselves, they are somewhat of their own quality control on data.
+(Note: this is planned functionality and not yet available)
+- Users need to be able to find all of their required in one place.
+    - This site over time will satisfy that requirement as more and more relaible trail information is populated and updated by the subscribers.

 ## Site Navigation